Maheshi-Hettiarachchi/Maheshi-Hettiarachchi/README.md

 </p>

 ## 💫 About Me

-🎓 HNDIT Undergraduate
+🎓 HNDIT Undergraduate passionate about Web Development and UI/UX Design.

-💻 Front-End Developer
-🎨 UI/UX Design Enthusiast
-🛠 Building Websites with HTML, CSS, JavaScript, PHP & MySQL
-🌱 Currently Learning React & Laravel
-🚀 Creating Responsive Web Applications
+💻 Interested in building modern, responsive, and user-friendly web applications.

+🎨 Enjoy creating visually engaging interfaces with a focus on better user experiences.

+🚀 Currently improving my skills in Full-Stack Development and exploring new technologies.

+🌱 Looking for opportunities to apply my knowledge, contribute to innovative projects, and grow as a developer.

 ## 🛠 Tech Stack